 The festival offers to cover inbound and outbound shipments of screening prints, unless the print is being forwarded to another festival which is then expected to cover the outbound shipment from Copenhagen.

 A proforma invoice must accompany the screening print stating the name of the sender, the title of the film, format, running time, and whether it is in colour or black & white.
 Please state: “Temporary export.
 For cultural purpose only.
 No commercial value.
 Insurance value for custom purpose only.
 No commercial transaction involved.”

 5.5.
 Return of prints:

 All screening prints will be returned within four weeks after the festival.
-It is the responsibility of each participant to inform the festival in due time about (any change in) the details of the return address as well as the desired date of arrival at the return address.
+It is the responsibility of each participant to inform the festival in due time about (any changes in) the details of the return address as well as the desired date of arrival at the return address.

 5.6.
 Print insurance:

 The insurance of the copies comes into effect the moment the film has arrived at the festival’s office or has been received by the agent at Copenhagen Airport.
 The insurance remains in effect until the film is reshipped.
-In case of damage to or loss of a film during the festival, the festival is only responsible for the costs involved in making a new print or replacing the damaged reel(s) based on the current laboratory rates for ordering a standard print.
+In case of damage to or loss of a film during the festival, the festival is only responsible for the costs involved in making a new copy / print or replacing the damaged reel(s) based on the current laboratory rates for ordering a standard print.